26 September 2023

 Luckily for you, the whole point of freshers’ week is for you to get to know new people.
 University halls, the student union and nightclubs around town will be packed to the rafters with students your age.
 Making friends will never be this easy again.

-TOP TIP: Wedge your day open on move-in day so that your flatmates can pop in and say hello.
+If you’re in halls, wedge your door open on move-in day so your flatmates can say hello.
 You can’t go wrong with a friendly smile and these three questions…

 2. Create a budget and stick to it

 Jessie J once said ‘it ain’t about the money, money, money’.
 But we beg to differ.
 Forgetting about the price tag could result in your bank balance sinking faster than a bike in a canal.

 Now that you’ve got a student loan and a whole lot of control over it, life is sweet.
 But don’t get carried away!
 Make sure you’re spending wisely, so you can pace yourself and have some money to spare when your finances drop later on in the term.

 The solution?
 Budget, budget, budget.
 Money Helper has a great budgeting tool that lets you know exactly how much money is coming in and what it’s being spent on.
 This will help you stay on top of all your expenses and plan your savings too.

 This one’s a must.
 And not just for the free pens, sweets and tote bags.
 Freshers’ is a fantastic opportunity to find out about all the extra-curricular activities you can get involved with, such as debating, jazz or Zumba.